MolSSI/QCFractal/docs/qcfractal/source/setup_quickstart.rst

 Shared Clusters, Supercomputers, and Multiple Clusters
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This quickstart guide addresses QCFractal setup on one or more shared cluster.
+This quickstart guide addresses QCFractal setup on one or more shared cluster(s).
 The :term:`Server` should be set up on a persistant server for which you have permission to expose ports.
 For example, this may be a dedicated webserver, the head node of a private cluster, or a cloud instance.
 The :term:`Manager` should be set up on each shared cluster.